Guide to Low-Income Student Loans

-With the average annual cost of college now $36,435, figuring out how to pay for college as a low-income student can be daunting.
+With the average annual cost of college now $29,910 at public schools (for in-state students) and $62,990 for private schools, figuring out how to pay for college as a low-income student can be daunting.
 It’s important to keep in mind, however, that students from low-income backgrounds often qualify for grants and scholarships (which you don’t have to pay back), as well as student loans.

 Federal student loans are available to all college students, regardless of income, and don’t require a credit check.
 If you still have gaps in funding after tapping financial aid and federal loans, you may also be able to qualify for private student loans, even with a low income.

-Read on to learn more about the financial aid options available to you if you qualify as a low-income student and how to apply for student loans.
+Read on to learn more about the financial aid options available to you if you qualify as a low-income student, as well as how to apply for student loans.

 What Are Student Loans?

 Student loans are an often-used option to help pay for college.
-In fact, nearly 52% of students who complete their undergraduate programs take out federal loans at some point during their college years, according to the Education Data Initiative.
+In fact, roughly 53% of students who complete their undergraduate programs take out federal loans at some point during their college years, according to the Education Data Initiative.

-Student loans can be used to pay for tuition, room and board, and other fees, as well as other associated costs of college like books and rent.
+Student loans can be used to pay for tuition, fees, room and board, as well as other associated costs of college like books and supplies.

 Private student loans, by contrast, are available from banks, credit unions, and other private lenders.
 These lenders set their own interest rates and conditions for their student loans.
 To qualify for a private student loan, you need to fill out an application and disclose personal financial information, such as your income and credit score.